This page contains information you may need when producing a programme for ITV.

 Is the process of deleting a file immediate?

-No, but Media Logistics will manage this process in priority order.
+No, but Content Operations will manage this process in priority order.

 How long does the final TX file stay at transmission?

 The systems at transmission will look ahead six weeks into the schedule.
-If the programme is not in the six week look-ahead it will be deleted from TX, but it will reside in the ITV media asset management system for approximately 120 days so content can be recalled for any repeat transmissions within that window.
-After 120 days content will be purged.
+If the programme is not in the six week look-ahead it will be deleted from TX, but it will reside on the ITV internal storages indefinitely.

 Deluxe will supply tape copies of transmission material to the ITV Archive in Leeds.
 The tapes will remain in the ITV Archive for the period in which ITV hold rights for the content (for ITV Studios content, in perpetuity).
 Deluxe will retain a copy of all content on file while ITV hold the rights for the content.